Historic Civil Engineering Landmark

 Moseley Wrought Iron Arch Bridge (Essex County, Massachusetts)

-Built 1864 at Pacific Mills in Lawrence; relocated 1989; reopened to foot traffic in 1995Relocated wrought-iron through arch bridge on the grounds of Merrimack College in North AndoverOpen to pedestrians
+Built 1864 at Upper Pacific Mills in Lawrence; relocated 1989; reopened to foot traffic in 1995Relocated wrought-iron through arch bridge on the grounds of Merrimack College in North AndoverOpen to pedestrians

 Navajo Bridge (Coconino County, Arizona)